 The REAL IPI: Illinois Policy Institute bashes public employees non-stop

 The Illinois Policy Institute suddenly claims to be incredibly concerned about the well-being of Illinois workers.
-They say that’s why their legal arm is backing the Janus lawsuit against AFSCME Council 31.
+They say that’s why their legal arm backed the Janus lawsuit against AFSCME Council 31.
 But why would an organization that’s been beating up on public workers since its founding suddenly decide to champion their rights?

 Hmm… something doesn’t smell right here.